Europe Has a New Defender in Italy

 Alfano’s “choice of a new party is just to find some new clothes and place the party well for the next elections,” Rosa Balfour, the director of the German Marshall Fund’s Europe program, told FP.
 “I guess he assumes he could be kingmaker.”

 Alfano framed his party as a counterweight to the anti-establishment mood sweeping Italy.
 He defined the party as an alternative to the Lepenisti, an Italian term for supporters of far-right French politician Marine Le Pen.
-It’s also an alternative “to the leftists that only want to go backwards; those who are only thinking of the bulldozer; those who say ‘no’; and those who don’t care about the Republic,” he said.
+It’s also an alternative “to the leftists that only want to go backward; those who are only thinking of the bulldozer; those who say ‘no’; and those who don’t care about the Republic,” he said.

 But will an expressly pro-Europe stance play well in Italy?

-Former Prime Minister Renzi espoused similar positive views about the EU and liberal progress, but still lost support.
-Some even compared Renzi’s referendum debacle to Brexit, the United Kingdom’s referendum to leave the EU.
+Former Prime Minister Renzi espoused similar positive views about the EU and liberal progress but still lost support.
+Some even compared Renzi’s referendum debacle to Brexit, the United Kingdom’s vote to leave the EU.
 But most observers said voters were mostly fed up with Renzi’s personal style and disliked the domestic changes his party proposed.

 Populist parties, like the Five Star Movement and the Northern League, have flirted with anti-EU rhetoric in the past.
 But it doesn’t always play well.
 Though Italians often complain about EU intrusion into the country’s financial system and lack of solidarity for dealing with the migrant crisis, there seems to be less appetite for a full-blown “Italexit.”
-After Brexit, an Ipsos Mori poll found 48 per cent of Italians said they would vote to remain in the EU if it were put to a vote.
-Only 28 percent would vote to leave and 26 percent were undecided or wouldn’t vote.
+After Brexit, an Ipsos Mori poll found that 48 percent of Italians said they would vote to remain in the EU if it were put to a vote.
+Only 28 percent would vote to leave, and 26 percent were undecided or wouldn’t vote.

-Alfano is probably encouraged by Prime Minister Paul Rutte’s relative success in the Dutch elections, argued Stefanini.
+Alfano is probably encouraged by Prime Minister Mark Rutte’s relative success in the Dutch elections, argued Stefanini.
 “In Europe, you can win on a conservative pro-EU platform,” he said.

 Photo credit: FRANCO ORIGLIA/Getty Images